Arizona Driving Record

 The points on your Arizona Motor Vehicle Division driving report will remain on record for 12 months, unless you complete the steps assigned by a court of law.
 Stay informed on your personal driving history by ordering a copy of your driving record today.

-Use BackgroundChecks.com, a DMV.com trusted source, to find what is on your driving records.
+DMV.com is your trusted source, to discover what is on your driving records.

 Checking For Traffic Violations and Penalties in Arizona

 The Arizona driving history provided by the MVD includes a section on DUI offenses, which features information such as the date of each DUI offense.
 If you have been arrested due to driving under the influence, this will also be noted on your AZ DUI arrest record.
 This Motor Vehicle Division driving record may be required to enroll in an alcohol education course.